jer-k/jekyll-now/_drafts/2020-07-11-apline-linux-docker-authentication-with-pass.md

 docker.io/itsjerk/alpine_docker_pass:latest
 ```

-Finally we can log in using the stored password and successfully pull the image!
+Finally we can log into Docker without having to supply our Docker password or receiving any warning!
+We test the authentication by pulling the same private image from before and see that we can successfully pull it.

 If you made it all the way to the end, I hope you learned a thing or two; I definitely did while putting all this together!
 Overall this is a lot of work to ensure that your Docker password is stored in a secure way but it is always better to be on the safe side when it comes to container security.